Is EOS better than Ethereum? Which blockchain platform offers more innovations?

 As EOS develops and new features are added, the price will likely increase or decrease if they are not received well.
 Now EOS is one of the most popular coins to invest in; a coin that you should be watching closely.

 Want to learn more about other cryptocurrencies and how to trade them?
-Then sign up to our cryptocurrency trading course!
+Then read our Top cryptocurrencies to trade!

 Have You Considered Buying EOS?

 Ethereum has also had an intriguing journey.
 Two years after Vitalik Buterin had proposed Ethereum, the protocol went live in July 2015.

 In 2016, however, the system was hacked; $60 million was stolen via a dApp designed to be a venture capital fund, The DAO.
 As a result, Ethereum Classic (ETC) was created and the Ethereum blockchain split.